 It can be even more dangerous if your dog is getting the tomatoes from a garden.
 Tomatoes that aren’t ripe can be even more toxic to individual animals.

 Tomatoes that are ripe and fresh are perfectly fine for french bulldogs.
-Make sure that these tomatoes have no leaves or stem on them.
+Make sure that these tomatoes have no leaves or stem from them.

 Even though it can be safe, you should always talk with your veterinarian before you feed your french bulldog anything that comes from your diet.